 Thank you for adding your name to the petition.
 Your name and voice is one of many joining together with Clarence Moses-EL.
-We will send your name with many others to demand the charges are dropped and that there is not a retrial.
+We will send your name with many others to demand that Clarence receive the compensation he is owed under the law.

 Help us spread the word about this injustice.
 Share this campaign with your friends and family.

 Clarence Moses-EL was convicted of sexual assault in 1987 based on an identification that the victim says came “in a dream.”
 No physical evidence ever connected Clarence to this terrible crime, and DNA evidence that could have cleared him many years ago was improperly destroyed by Denver police.
 Over time, the case became less about justice and more about protecting the reputation of the Denver DA’s office and police department.